adrianhall/adrianhall.github.io/_posts/2024/2024-09-05-aspire-identity.md

 title:  "Local development for the cloud: Transitioning to .NET Aspire"
 date:   2024-09-05
 categories:
-    - "ASP.NET Core"
+  - Cloud
 tags:
-    - "ASP.NET Core"
+  - aspnetcore
-    - Aspire
+  - aspire
 ---

 I've been working on a new project recently.
 It requires that I work with microservices and containers as it will eventually be runnable on either Kubernetes or (more likely) Azure Container Apps.
 My latest task is to get [ASP.NET Identity](https://learn.microsoft.com/aspnet/core/security/authentication/identity?view=aspnetcore-9.0&tabs=visual-studio) working with PostgreSQL.
 In order to properly debug the code, I need the ASP.NET bits to be running locally.
 But to integrate with PostgreSQL, I need to set up containers and docker compose.
 This all feels like "too much work".